acheong08/obi-sync/README.md

 > [!NOTE]
 > If you have the time and energy, feel free to help out with PRs or suggestions.

+## Why

+I can't afford the subscription.
+Thus, this was made without observing the network requests since that would require an account...

+## To do
+- File recovery
+- Snapshots
+- File History

 ## Setup

 - `git clone https://github.com/acheong08/obsidian-sync`